Aromatherapy Careers for the Certified Aromatherapist

 Today, this ever-increasing industry spans the globe with thousands of practitioners.
 If you are considering an aromatherapy career, here are some things you need to know.

 What the Certified Aromatherapist Will Do

-As an certified aromatherapist, there will be several duties that will be required of you in your aromatherapy career.
+As a certified aromatherapist, there will be several duties that will be required of you in your aromatherapy career.
 The following information is taken from the standards of Practice from the AIA website:

-- In addition, the qualified co-constructs an aromatherapy intervention based on client’s needs and uses standard applications of essential oils in the manner most suitable for the client’s identified outcomes.
+- In addition, the qualified co-constructs an aromatherapy intervention based on the client’s needs and uses standard applications of essential oils in the manner most suitable for the client’s identified outcomes.
 Providing client education is inherent in this standard of care.
-The qualified aromatherapist evaluates the client response and maintains a system of documentation.
-In addition, the qualified aromatherapist assumes responsibility for his/her continuing education and professional development, and modifies one’s practice to assimilate new knowledge gained from continuing education.
+The qualified aromatherapist evaluates the client’s response and maintains a system of documentation.
+In addition, the qualified aromatherapist assumes responsibility for his/her continuing education and professional development and modifies one’s practice to assimilate new knowledge gained from continuing education.

 - The qualified aromatherapist seeks opportunities to participate with other health care providers to develop an integrated plan of care, as possible.
 The aromatherapist communicates the benefits of essential oil use to the public and health care providers.
 The qualified aromatherapist is valued as a health team contributor.

 - The qualified aromatherapist upholds professional standards of care and supports an identified code of ethics to conduct themselves in a professional and ethical manner in relation to their clients, health professionals, and the general public.
 Furthermore, you will help your client by educating and actively encourage them to take responsibility for their care and well-being.
 You will need to maintain professional confidentiality except when failure to take action could constitute a danger to others.